-This post shares about the possible causes for toddler’s screaming, reasons behind screaming at bedtime, and the ways to address the reasons behind their screaming.
+Read this post to know about the possible causes of screaming in toddlers, the reasons why they scream at bedtime, and tips on how to tackle the reasons behind their screaming.

 Is It Normal For A Toddler To Scream?

-Toddler screaming fits are quite a normal phenomenon and are part of a toddler’s emotional development.
+Toddler screaming or bawling fits are quite a normal phenomenon and are part of a toddler’s emotional development.
 Below are some notable facts about tantrums and screaming among toddlers (1).

 - The typical age for the onset of a toddler’s screaming tantrums is two to three years, but it may also occur in younger babies.

-- A screaming tantrum episode could last for a few seconds to several minutes.
+- A crying or screaming tantrum episode could last for a few seconds to several minutes.

 - A tantrum per day is quite common among toddlers.